TTK4145/Project-resources/elev_algo/README.md

 Running this program
 ====================

+ - Make sure you have cloned this repository recursively, in order to get the c driver code (`git clone --recursive https://github.com/TTK4145/Project-resources.git`)
- - Copy the driver with simulator from source, using `./copy_driver.sh`
+   - Alternatively, download the [C driver from this link](https://github.com/TTK4145/driver-c) and place it in the `driver` folder
  - Compile using `make`.
 Use `make CC=[compiler]` to use a different compiler (eg `make CC=clang-3.6`)
    - The executable is called `ttk4145demoelevator`
+ - Start the elevator server or simulator before starting this demo program

 The config file [elevator.con](elevator.con) can be edited to change the behaviour of the elevator.
 The elevator program must be restarted in order for the saved changes to take effect.